 I recommend saving it for a day when you’re tired of non-stop touring and in need of a laid back day.

-Window shop (or actually shop!), have a beer at one of the many bar’s roof top terraces or a coffee on the sidewalk under the canopy of trees that bow down over the cobblestones.
+Window shop (or actually shop!), have a beer at one of the many bar’s roof top terraces or a coffee on the sidewalk under the canopy of trees that tower over the cobblestones.